- methylphenidate hydrochloride

 The mechanism by which methylphenidate exerts its mental and behavioural effects in children is not clearly established, nor is there conclusive evidence showing how these effects relate to the condition of the central nervous system.

-Methylphenidate is a racemic mixture containing d- and I-enantiomers, where the d-enantiomer is considered as the pharmacologically active enantiomer.
+Methylphenidate is a racemic mixture containing d- and l-enantiomers, where the d-enantiomer is considered as the pharmacologically active enantiomer.

 The active substance methylphenidate hydrochloride is rapidly and almost completely absorbed from the tablets.
 Owing to extensive first-pass metabolism the absolute bioavailability was 22±8 % for the d-enantiomer and 5±3 % for the l-enantiomer.
-Ingestion together with food increased both the peak plasma concentration(Cmax) by 23% and the area under the concentration-time curve (AUC) by 15%, but had no effect on the rate of absorption has no relevant effect on absorption of methylphenidate.Peak plasma concentrations of approximately 40nmol/litres (11ng/ml) are attained, on average, 1-2 hours after administration of 0.30mg/kg.
+Ingestion together with food increased both the peak plasma concentration(Cmax) by 23% and the area under the concentration-time curve (AUC) by 15%, but had no relevant effect on the rate of absorption of methylphenidate.Peak plasma concentrations of approximately 40nmol/litres (11ng/ml) are attained, on average, 1-2 hours after administration of 0.30mg/kg.
 The peak plasma concentrations, however, show considerable intersubject variability.
 The AUC and the Cmax, are proportional to the dose.

 In the blood, methylphenidate and its metabolites become distributed in the plasma (57%) and the erythrocytes (43%).
 Methylphenidate and its metabolites have a low plasma protein-binding rate (10-33%).
 The volume of distribution was 2.65±1.11 L/kg for d-MPH and 1.80±0.91 L/kg for l-MPH.